Usual Dietary Intakes

-Researchers at the National Cancer Institute (NCI) and elsewhere have developed a method to estimate usual dietary intakes of foods and nutrients using 24-hour recalls.
+Researchers at the National Cancer Institute (NCI) and elsewhere have developed a method to model particular aspects of usual dietary intakes of foods and nutrients using 24-hour recalls.
 This method can be used to:

 - estimate the distribution of usual intake for a population or subpopulation;

-- assess the effects of individual covariates on consumption; and
+- assess the effects of non-dietary covariates on usual consumption; and

 National Data on Usual Intakes

 We have applied the NCI Method for estimating distributions of usual intake to data from two recent cycles of the National Health and Nutrition Examination Survey (NHANES), a nationally representative sample, to estimate means and percentiles of the distributions of food intake and the percentage of persons meeting recommendations for a range of sex-age groups in the U.S. population.
 Click the links below to learn more about the methods for analyzing the NHANES data, results and selected findings, acknowledgements, and suggested citations.

 - Food group intakes, U.S. population, 2007-10

 - Selected intakes as ratios of energy intake, U.S. population, 2001-04